Bath-induced Zeno localization in driven many-body quantum systems: Microscopic model of the electronic spins and bath

 \subsubsection{Discussion of the one- and two-phonon bath timescales}

+In the considered range of temperatures here, $T$ goes roughly from 25$\cdot2\p$GHz to 250$\cdot2\p$GHz.
+The $S_i^z$ flips have energy much lower, in the MHz range, and $S_i^x$, $S_i^y$ flips have energy around $\ome=93.9\cdot2\p$GHz.
+For our range of frequencies and temperature, the correct limit to consider is thus $\b\abs{\om}\ll1$. \\ In this limit, the direct rate~\eqref{eq:direct} is $\propto \om^2 T$, it increases linearly with temperature.
+The Raman process contribution, from Eq.~\eqref{eq:raman}, has a rate $\propto T^7$ instead and is roughly independent on frequency.
+Linearizing both hyperbolic sines in this limit in the integrand of~\eqref{eq:ramanlowbetaomega}, we see that the two-phonon absorption contribution is $\propto\abs{\om}^5 T^2$, \ie quadratic in temperature.

-For our range of frequencies and temperature, the direct rate~\eqref{eq:direct} is $\propto \om^2 T$.
-The two-phonon contribution~\eqref{eq:raman} is dominated by the Raman contribution roughly independent of the frequency and $\propto T^7$.
-In experiments the dependence in frequency is not known while the dependence in temperature of $T_1=2T(\ome)$ is roughly $T^{2}$~\cite{FCSMRTC14,FECSRTCC16}.
-As we do not know realistic values of the ratios $g^{(i)}/g_{\rm e}$, we cannot assess the order of magnitude of the predicted timescales, as well as the relative weight of the Raman rate with respect to the direct rate which determines the temperature dependence of the bath correlation function $\g(\om)$.
-Yet experimental values of the relaxation time $T_1$ would imply gigantic orders of magnitude for the unknown quantities $g^{(i)}/g_{\rm e}$.
+In experiments the dependence in frequency is not known while the dependence in temperature of $T_1=2T(\ome)$ is roughly $T^{2}$~\cite{FCSMRTC14,FECSRTCC16}, as in the two-phonon absorption.
+As we do not know realistic values of the ratios $g^{(i)}/g_{\rm e}$, we cannot assess the order of magnitude of the predicted timescales, as well as the relative weight of the different rates between them, which determines the temperature dependence of the bath correlation function $\g(\om)$.
+In any case we note that all of the rates in this model increase with temperature, a property that is crucial to the Zeno physics discovered in this work.